rdb89/vba-challenge/README.md

 # vba-challenge
 UOM_DS VBA stock ticker challenge

-obert Bentz Readme.md additions for homework turn-in
+Robert Bentz Readme.md additions for homework turn-in

 Below are two text files (macro scripts, txt format) used in the spreadsheet, "Multiple_year_stock_data_RDB.xlsm".
 The second file is a stepped version to check how the script is running (Page6).
 Page7 the MsgBox was remarked out.